pyrmont/updates.inqk.net/src/_posts/2022/2022-05-24-weeknotes.md

 - I do finally appear to be back in a rhythm with _Star Trek: Discovery_ and will most likely wrap up this season in the next week or so.
 While there's a lot I like about it, it remains an incredibly frustrating watch.

 - It feels like a while since I've linked to a good video essay and that's partly due to the fact that most of the essayists I follow on YouTube have been pretty quiet over the past couple of months.
 A result of burnout after so many months of COVID?
 Not sure.
-I did come across ['James Acaster - Unreliable'](https://www.youtube.com/watch?v=eMLvjZACr8M) and enjoyed all 46 minutes of it.
+I did come across ['James Acaster - Unreliable'](https://www.youtube.com/watch?v=eMLvjZACr8M) and consider all 46 minutes of it a decent watch for Acaster fans.

 - I'm not sure my musical recommendations over the past few weeks have had an adequate level of wankery so here's Pasquale Grasso playing a jazz guitar solo for the 50-minute runtime of his 2020 album, _Solo Masterpieces_ ([Apple Music](https://music.apple.com/us/album/solo-masterpieces/1499321924)).
 I'm making the chef's kiss gesture.